Peter Cusack

 "Chernobyl Choruses"

-Since the nuclear catastrophe of April 26 1986, and in complete contrast to human life, nature at Chernobyl is thriving.
+Since the nuclear catastrophe of April 26 1986, and in contrast to human life, nature at Chernobyl is thriving.
 The evacuation of people has created an undisturbed haven and wildlife has taken full advantage.
-Animals and birds absent for many decades – wolves, moose, black storks – have moved back and the Chernobyl exclusion zone is now one of Europe’s prime wildlife sites.
-Radiation seems to have had a negligible effect.
+Animals and birds absent or rare for decades – wolves, moose, black storks – have moved back and the Chernobyl exclusion zone is now one of Europe’s prime wildlife sites.
+Radiation seems to have had little effect on overal populations and diversity.
+The increase in wildlife numbers and variety means that the natural sounds of springtime are particularly impressive.
+For me the passionate species rich dawn chorus became Chernobyl’s definitive sound.
+Chernobyl is also famous for its frogs and nightingales.
+Nighttime concerts were equally spectacular.